IGNF/spark-iqmulus/README.md

 val sqlContext = new SQLContext(sc)

-// The Avro records get converted to Spark types, filtered, and
+// The Lidar points are read, filtered
-// then written back out as Avro records val df = sqlContext.read.ply("myfile.ply") df.filter("x > 0").write.ply("/tmp/out")
+// and saved back to a new ply file(s) val df = sqlContext.read.ply("myfile.ply")
+df.filter("x > 0").write.ply("/tmp/outdir")
 ```